CMCDragonkai/.dotfiles-nixos/README.md

 To improve performance we need to use a macro language and produce a `.build` folder.
 This way we can generate the correct .zshrc and other rc files and eliminate sections from the language when we don't need it.
 It's simple conditional macro language.
 I wonder if there's a bash version around, so we don't need to use m4 or anything.

+Currently using the macro language bashpp.
+But I reckon I should probably use just the CPP or m4.

+I'm going to assume there's macro constants that is: `CYGWIN` or `NIXOS`.
+These should be independent of each other, as in one cannot set `CYGWIN` and `NIXOS` at the same time.
+Or else bad things can happen!
+If neither `CYGWIN` nor `NIXOS` is set, then bad things can happen.

 Windows
 -------